billyk01/logancee_agency/README.md

 ## Header

-The header is composed with the lion in the backgroung, the logo, the hook and a simple paragrah.
+The header is composed with the lion in the background, the logo, the hook and a simple paragrah.

+## Main Page

+The first article of the page with a title and a paragraph